he-yang/Excel-to-JSON/source/privacy.md

 # Privacy Policy

-**Effective Date:** 2025-7-6
+**Effective Date:** 2025-12-01
-**Last Revised**: 2025-7-6
+**Last Revised**: 2025-12-01

-This privacy policy is applicable to Excel to JSON web app, and Excel to JSON Excel add-in.
+This privacy policy is applicable to Excel to JSON web app, Excel to JSON Excel add-in, and Excel to JSON WPS add-in.
 For Excel to JSON api and Excel to JSON MCP service, refer to https://github.com/he-yang/excel-to-json-mcp for privacy policy.

 ## 1. Introduction